e-tramontana/IS-Lez-Decor/README.md

 # IS-Lez-Decor
-An example of design pattern decorator
+An example of design pattern Decorator